aldrin-labs/capybot/README.md

 ## Build and Run the Bot

-Build the project with `npm run build`
+Build the project with `yarn build`

-Run the script with `npm run start`
+Run the script with `yarn start`

 This will run the bot for one hour.
 To run the bot for longer you should change the `duration` value in the call to `capybot.loop` in `src/index.ts`.